ddugovic/lishogi-discord/readme.md

     Shares your (or a user's) ongoing game
 !arena [username]
-    Find an upcoming or recent arena created by lichess (or a user) !puzzle
+    Find an upcoming or recent arena created by lichess (or a user) !broadcast
+    Find an incoming, ongoing, or finished official broadcast !puzzle
     Displays today's puzzle
 !tv [game mode]